-Quantum chromodynamics (QCD) exhibits interesting nonperturbative phenomena such as color confinement and chiral symmetry breaking [1] in the low-energy region.
-In particular, it is an important issue to investigate the correlation between confinement and chiral symmetry breaking [2, 3, 4].
-However, their relation is not yet clarified directly from QCD, although the strong correlation between them has been suggested by the simultaneous phase transitions of deconfinement and chiral restoration in lattice QCD both at finite temperature [5] and in a small-volume box [5].
+Color confinement and chiral symmetry breaking [1] are striking nonperturbative phenomena of quantum chromodynamics (QCD).
+To clarify their correspondence is an important subject [2, 3, 4], however, their relation is not yet clarified directly from QCD.
+The strong correlation between them has been suggested by the simultaneous phase transitions of deconfinement and chiral restoration in lattice QCD both at finite temperature [5] and in a small-volume box [5].

-The close relation between confinement and chiral symmetry breaking has been also suggested in terms of the monopole degrees of freedom [2, 3], which topologically appears in QCD by taking the maximally Abelian gauge [6, 7, 8].
-For example, by removing the monopoles, confinement and chiral symmetry breaking are simultaneously lost in lattice QCD [3], as schematically shown in Fig.1.
+The close relation between confinement and chiral symmetry breaking has been also suggested in terms of the monopole degrees of freedom [2, 3], which topologically appears in QCD by taking the maximally Abelian (MA) gauge [6, 7, 8].
+Actually, by removing the monopoles, confinement and chiral symmetry breaking are simultaneously lost in lattice QCD [3], as schematically shown in Fig.1.
 This indicates an important role of the monopole to both confinement and chiral symmetry breaking, and these two nonperturbative QCD phenomena seem to be related via the monopole.

-Figure 1: An illustration of the relevant role of monopoles to nonperturbative QCD.
-In the maximally Abelian gauge, QCD becomes Abelian-like due to the large off-diagonal gluon mass of about 1GeV [9], and there appears a global network of the monopole current [7, 8].
+Figure 1: The role of monopoles to nonperturbative QCD.
+In the MA gauge, QCD becomes Abelian-like due to the large off-diagonal gluon mass of about 1GeV [9], and monopole current topologically appears [7, 8].
 By the Hodge decomposition, the QCD system can be divided into the monopole part and the photon part.
 The monopole part has confinement [8], chiral symmetry breaking [3] and instantons [10], while the photon part does not have all of them.
+Thus, lattice QCD studies indicate the essential contribution of monopoles to both confinement and chiral symmetry breaking.
+However, the direct relation between them is unclear.

-However, as a possibility, removing the monopoles may be "too fatal" for most nonperturbative properties.
-If this is the case, nonperturbative QCD phenomena are simultaneously lost by their cut.
+As a possibility, however, to remove the monopoles may be "too fatal" for nonperturbative properties.
+If this is the case, nonperturbative phenomena are simultaneously lost by their removal.

-In fact, if only the relevant ingredient of chiral symmetry breaking is carefully removed, how will be confinement?
-To get the answer, we perform a direct investigation between confinement and chiral symmetry breaking, using the Dirac-mode expansion and projection [11].
+In fact, if only the relevant ingredient of chiral symmetry breaking is carefully removed, how will be quark confinement?
+To obtain the answer, we perform a direct investigation between confinement and chiral symmetry breaking, using the Dirac-mode expansion and projection [11].